-Speech-language pathologists (SLPs) study, identify and intervene with communication disorders, including difficulties with speaking, listening, understanding language, reading, writing, social skills, stuttering and using voice.
-They work with people who have difficulty communicating and who experience difficulties swallowing food and drink safely.
+Speech-language pathologists (SLPs) study, identify and treat communication disorders, including difficulties with speaking, listening, understanding language, reading, writing, social skills, stuttering and using voice.
+They work with people who have difficulty communicating and/or who experience difficulties swallowing food and drinks.

 Speech-language therapy services in state schools

-The department provides speech-language therapy services for students with speech, language and communication needs or with eating and drinking difficulties who are experiencing barriers to learning.
+The department provides speech-language therapy services for students with speech, language and communication needs or with eating and drinking difficulties who are experiencing problems with learning and participating at school.

 Who is eligible for the service?

 Any students with speech, language and communication needs enrolled in state primary, secondary or special schools or registered for an early childhood development service or program, are eligible to access the Department of Education's speech-language therapy services.
 This includes support for students who are deaf or hard of hearing attending state schools, whose speech language and communication needs are having an impact on their participation and achievement at school.

 The school, in collaboration with the speech-language pathologist, will determine how students' speech language and communication needs are best met.

 Students with speech language and communication needs

 Students with speech language and communication needs require assistance to develop competencies in the areas of communication, language, speech sounds and learning including literacy and/or numeracy.